indre-idenfy/Documentation/pages/ANDROID-SDK.md

 SDK provides advanced liveness recognition.
 Liveness recognition is attached as separate, optional module inside of the SDK.

+The liveness feature is not optimized for tablets.
+As a result, identification performed via tablet will be automatically classified as **denied**.

 The new major liveness version is released every 6-12 months.
 Your app must update the liveness module after every major release.
 If SDK is not updated, it can lead to the **runtime crashes**.

 Attached liveness SDK will sync with **core** Idenfy SDK.